MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/2-terraform.md

 ### Modules

 Terraform modules are sets of configuration files in a single directory.
-Even a simple configuration consisting of a single directory with one or more ".tf" files is a module.
+Even a simple configuration consisting of a single directory with one or more ".tf" files.

-- Organize configuration
+A module has many benefits:

+- They organize your project
-- Encapsulate configuration
+- Encapsulate complexity
-- Reuse configuration
+- Allow you to reuse common tasks
-- Provide consistency and ensure good practices
+- And provide consistency and ensure good practices

 ![Module structure for Terraform.](../media/3-modules.png)

 ### State

-Terraform state is used to reconcile deployed resources with Terraform configurations.
 State allows Terraform to know what Azure resources to add, update, or delete.
-By default, Terraform state is stored locally when you run the terraform apply command.
-This configuration isn't ideal for the following reasons:

-- Local state doesn't work well in a team or collaborative environment.
-- Terraform state can include sensitive information.
-- Storing state locally increases the chance of inadvertent deletion.
+Terraform uses this state to create plans and make changes to your infrastructure.
+Before any operation, Terraform does a refresh to update the state with the real infrastructure.

+State is stored by default in a local text file named "terraform.tfstate".
+Terraform manages these files using the workflow actions you define in your modules.

-Terraform supports the persisting of state in remote storage.
-For More information on managing remote state, see the Summary unit.
+State can also be stored remotely, which works better in a team environment.
+For more information on managing remote state, see the Summary unit.

 ### Configuration Files